proycon/LaMachine/lamachine_v2_plan.md

 **Phase 3a: Third party integration**

-* Help integrate low-level third party tools (CLI) and libraries by CLARIAH partners (VU, INT)
+* Help integrate low-level third party tools (CLI) and libraries by CLARIAH partners (VU, INT, UU, Meertens)
 * This will be an ongoing effort that can run in parallel with the any of next phases

 **Phase 3b: Interoperability within LaMachine**